bytedance/vArmor/README.md

 **vArmor** achieves cloud-native container sandboxing through the following technologies:
 * Leveraging Linux's AppArmor or BPF LSM to enforce mandatory access controls on container processes (files, programs, network egress, etc.).
 * To minimize performance impact and increase usability, **vArmor** follows an Allow by Default security model, where only explicitly declared behaviors are blocked.
-* You can enhance the security of containers in specific workloads by manipulating the CRD API using built-in and custom policies.
+* You can enhance the security of containers in specific workloads by manipulating the CRD API ([Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)) using built-in and custom rules.
-* The built-in policies include common strategies for hardening containers.
+* The built-in rules include common strategies for hardening containers.

 **vArmor** was created by the **Elkeid Team** of the endpoint security department at ByteDance.
 And the project is still in active development.